Trister00/Mobile-Web-challenge/README.md

 # Technilogy Used :
 I applied for the Web challenge,but after i thought why not do both Web and Mobile.
-So I Used Nativescript-Vue Framework(Build a Truly Native App Using Web Framework) to make the Mobile Challenge (List Github Repos)\n
+So I Used Nativescript-Vue Framework(Build a Truly Native App Using Web Framework) to make the Mobile Challenge (List Github Repos)

-\n
-The choice of Technologies :
+# The Choice of Technologies:
 I'm a fan of VueJS for it's simplicity ,so i looked for a Framework that can use this to make mobile app(similar to React Native)

 ## Usage